hawaii-bites/hawaii-bites.github.io/index.md

 ## User Guide
-- Navigate to "Foods Available Now" to see what’s being served.
+- Navigate through the Welcome Page to see what’s being served.
--
+- Filter through foods according to what your preferences is.
+- Get updates on Specials and Top Picks

 ## Developer Guide
 To run this project locally: